pavel-a/stm32f4_libs/STM32Cube_FW_F4/Projects/STM32F413ZH-Nucleo/Examples/ADC/ADC_RegularConversion_Interrupt/readme.txt

 @par Example Description

-This example describes how to use the ADC in interrupt mode to convert data through the HAL API.
+How to use the ADC in interrupt mode to convert data through the HAL API.

-The ADC1 is configured to convert continuously ADC_CHANNEL_10.
+The ADC1 is configured to continuously convert ADC_CHANNEL_10.

 Each time an end of conversion occurs an interrupt is generated and the converted data of ADC1 DR register is affected to the uhADCxConvertedValue variable in the